-Schneider Electric Completes its Investment in Planon Beheer B.V. ("Planon") to digitally transform buildings into the healthy and sustainable workplaces of the future
+Schneider Electric Completes its Investment in Planon Beheer B.V. ("Planon") to Digitally Transform Buildings Into the Healthy and Sustainable Workplaces of the Future

 - Planon Software will continue to operate as an independent software vendor and deliver value as manufacturer agnostic

-RUEIL-MALMAISON, France, Dec.
-17, 2020 /PRNewswire/ -- Further to the announcement made on 16th November 2020, Schneider Electric, the leader in the digital transformation of energy management and automation, is pleased to announce that it has successfully completed the strategic minority investment in Planon Beheer B.V. ("Planon"), a leading software provider in Building & Workplace management.
+BOSTON, Dec.
+18, 2020 /PRNewswire/ -- Further to the announcement made on 16th November 2020, Schneider Electric, the leader in the digital transformation of energy management and automation, is pleased to announce that it has successfully completed the strategic minority investment in Planon Beheer B.V. ("Planon"), a leading software provider in Building & Workplace management.
 Schneider Electric owns 25% of Planon.

 Schneider Electric and Planon will jointly collaborate on innovation to deliver a suite of software and services to digitize the building lifecycle for both existing and new buildings.
 This will improve building sustainability, operational efficiency, and wellbeing for multiple customers in the Government, Education, Real Estate, Healthcare, Finance, Data Centers and Insurance sectors.